Memphis PGY1 Pharmacy Residency

 • Ambulatory Care Clinic

-• Consultative pharmacy services related to anticoagulation, diabetes, hypertension, and COPD management in an adult general medicine clinic; or, transitions of care pharmacy support based in the hospital.
+• Consultative pharmacy services related to anticoagulation, diabetes, hypertension, and COPD management in an adult general medicine clinic (1 day / month over 10 months)

 • Teaching and Precepting, Including a Teaching Certificate